Saskatchewan Transportation Company

 The Saskatchewan Transportation Company (STC) was a Crown corporation in the Canadian province of Saskatchewan responsible for operating intercity bus routes in the province from 1946 to 2017.
 Created in 1946 by an Order in Council giving the company a mandate to provide service between major urban centres and to as much of the rural population as possible, STC was a wholly owned subsidiary of the Crown Investments Corporation of Saskatchewan.

 The government of Saskatchewan announced on March 22, 2017 that it planned to shut down STC by the end of May 2017.
 Freight services were terminated effective May 19, and passenger services were terminated effective May 31.

 Facilities

 STC owned and operated bus depots in Regina, Saskatoon, and Prince Albert.
 It also had numerous ticket agencies in communities throughout the province and served as an agent for Greyhound tickets at many of its locations.
+Since the closure of STC and the discontinuation of Greyhound Canada service, these facilities have since been redeveloped for other uses such as offices and retail.